Enabling and using apache's mod_status on CentOS, Fedora, Red Hat Enterprise Linux, Gentoo and Arch

 sudo /usr/sbin/apachectl restart

 With apache's server status page restricted to localhost-only access we won't be able to see the page from our desktop's web browser.
-Fortunately the server status page is just a bunch of text with no graphics, letting us use a simple approach: Run a text-based web browser while logged into the server itself.
+Because the server status page is text with no graphics, you can run a text-based web browser while logged into the server itself.

 To try this option out we'll need to install a browser on the server first.
 The browser we'll use is called "lynx", and you can install it with the following command: